JuliaLang/juliaup/README.md

 The Julia launcher `julia` automatically determines which specific version of Julia to launch.
 There are several ways to control and override which Juliaup channel should be used:

 1. A command line Julia version specifier, such as `julia +release`.
+For non-version channels, any unambiguous installed channel prefix will launch that channel.
 2. The `JULIAUP_CHANNEL` environment variable.
 3. A directory override, set with the `juliaup override set` command.
 3. The default Juliaup channel.